 To say that Mexico is awe-inspiring is an understatement.
-This massive country is home to pristine beaches, bustling cities, ancient ruins, and colourful colonial towns.
-From barren deserts, to soaring mountains, to hidden underground sinkholes, there's much to discover when you travel to Mexico.
+This massive country is home to pristine beaches, bustling cities, ancient ruins, and colorful colonial towns.
+From barren deserts to soaring mountains, to hidden underground sinkholes, there’s much to discover when you travel to Mexico.

 For travellers, Mexico offers a depth of experiences that’s hard to top.
 After visiting a few times, I got sick of missing Mexico and decided to just move there.
 It was the 2nd best decision I ever made!
 Join me for a comprehensive look at traveling in Mexico and start planning that dream trip.

-Check out the blog posts we've about Mexico below.
-Having spent over a year and a half both living and travelling in Mexico, we have quite a few posts!
+Check out the blog posts we’ve about Mexico below.
+Having spent over a year and a half both living and traveling in Mexico, we have quite a few posts!
 We do our best to cover as many different places as possible so that you can better plan your next trip to Mexico.
-Whether you're a budget backpacker or a luxury traveller, we have a bit for everyone in the posts below.
-Don't miss our things to do posts and places to visit in Mexico posts.
+Whether you’re a budget backpacker or a luxury traveler, we have a bit for everyone in the posts below.
+Don’t miss our things to do posts and places to visit in Mexico posts.